Nehu2021/Food_Adulteration_Health_Risk_using_ML/README.md

    streamlit run app.py

-After execution, open your web browser and go to [http://192.168.1.64:8501] to access the application.

 # If you want to train the model on your own:

 1. Install Jupyter Notebook: If you haven't already installed Jupyter Notebook, you can do so using pip: